You are using your extensive vocabulary of English words all day and every day.

 But there might be a few gaps in your English language knowledge.
 With well over a million words, our language is extremely rich.
 But who can remember all of the weird and strange words in English?

-If you believe you have a fantastic knowledge of vocabulary, here’s a fun challenge for you.
+If you believe you have a fantastic knowledge of vocabulary, here’s a fun, weird names for common things challenge for you.

 Find the right word for 18 everyday objects